 - A mooring system allowing the buoy free vertical movement while securing it on station

-- A dynamic cable connecting the WaveEL buoy to the collection hub and then via sea cable to the shore based power grid
+- A dynamic cable connecting the buoy to the connection hub and then via sea cable to the end user

-The WaveEL buoy is a Point Absorber and as such is defined as a device with small horizontal dimensions in relation to the wavelength of the waves from which it is extracting energy.
-Due to their size point absorbers are known to survive well in the ocean as they do not fight the waves but ride them.
+The power generating buoy is a Point Absorber and as such is defined as a device with small horizontal dimensions in relation to the wavelength of the waves from which it is extracting energy.
+Due to their size, point absorbers are known to survive well in the ocean as they do not fight the waves, but ride them.

 The device is best described as a very large pump where two masses are acting against each other.
-One mass is the buoy itself including the acceleration tube and the other is the mass of the water column inside the tube.
+One mass is the buoy itself, including the acceleration tube, and the other is the mass of the water column inside the tube.
 Due to the difference in natural period for these masses – driven by the waves – they want to oscillate out of phase.
 By damping the relative movement – forcing them towards the same phase – energy can be captured by the conversion system.
-There are more or less sophisticated ways to establish this damping thus improving the energy output.
+There are various sophisticated ways to establish this damping, thus improving the energy output.

 WORKING PRINCIPLE of the WaveEL buoy

 The characteristic feature of the WaveEL buoy is the patented long acceleration tube.
-The tube – which is open in both ends – goes right through the buoy and is sticking down 30-35 meters below it.
+The tube – which is open at both ends – goes directly through the buoy and extends 30-35 meters below.

-As waves rise and lower the buoy with the attached tube, they will move differently from the water column in the tube.
-By placing a piston – connected to a hydraulic conversion system – in the tube, a gigantic pump is created.
+As waves rise and lower the buoy with the attached tube, they will move differently – slightly out of phase – with the water column in the tube.
+By placing a piston in the tube, connected to a hydraulic conversion system, a gigantic pump is created.

-The solution W4P offers is probably the most flexible on the market, a minimum depth of 40 meters is required, but other than that the buoys may be moored at essentially any depth or bottom conditions.
-Just like a weather buoy.
+The solution W4P offers is very flexible.
+A minimum depth of 40 meters is required, but the power converting buoys may be moored at essentially any depth or bottom conditions, just like a weather buoy.

-W4P has focused the concept on simplicity.
-By using standard components an inexpensive solution is reached with components that are well tested and with documented characteristics from well-known reliable suppliers.
+Waves4Power focuses on simplicity.
+An inexpensive solution is created with well-tested components (as much as possible of which are industry standard) that are thoroughly tested with documented characteristics from established, reliable suppliers.

 When the buoy is still, the water line inside the tube will be at the same level as the waterline outside the buoy.
-The tubes lower opening is at such a depth that there is practically no turbulence from surface waves.
-Therefore the water column in the tube is hardly at all affected by the ocean wave action.
+The tube’s lower opening is at such a depth that there is practically no turbulence from surface waves.
+Therefore, the water column in the tube is barely affected by ocean wave action.

-The buoy/tube unit represent one body of a two body oscillating system where the other body is the inert water mass present in the acceleration tube.
+The buoy/tube unit represents one body of a two-body oscillating system where the other body is the inert water mass present in the acceleration tube.

 The conversion system utilizes a hydraulic cylinder as its pump.
 Its piston rod is connected to a large water piston placed inside the tube.
 The water piston’s motion relative to the buoy/tube is dampened by applying pressure in the hydraulic system, forcing the water piston to somewhat follow the buoy while pulling the water column along.
-The dampening force on the water piston needs to be set correctly between the two extremes – A: free floating with no dampening and B: totally locked – to efficiently harvest the energy in the waves.
+The dampening force on the water piston needs to be set correctly between the two extremes – A: free floating with no dampening and B: totally locked – to efficiently harvest the wave energy.

 A: Without damping of the water piston the buoy/tube unit will move freely while the water mass and water piston essentially stand still.
 The amplitude of the buoy/tube will be as great as the wave height.
 In this scenario no energy is captured.

-However between these two extreme conditions energy can be tapped by pressurizing the hydraulic system so that the movement of the water piston is dampened but not locked and thus making the water piston pull the water mass along but not quite being able to keep up with the buoy.
-The two masses will be moving out of phase making the hydraulic cylinder act as a gigantic hydraulic pump.
+However, between these two extreme conditions energy can be tapped by pressurizing the hydraulic system so that the movement of the water piston is dampened but not locked, thus making the water piston pull the water mass along but not quite being able to keep up with the buoy.
+The two masses will be moving out of phase, making the hydraulic cylinder act as a gigantic hydraulic pump.

-The hydraulic pump is connected to an accumulator feeding a hydraulic motor with a generator that converts the hydraulic pressure to electric power.
+The hydraulic pump is connected to an accumulator feeding a hydraulic motor with a generator.
+This converts the hydraulic pressure into electric power.